Brno Moravia, Czech Republic Travel Guide

 Awareness of gluten-free (bez lepku) and other allergens is growing in Brno.
 Some modern restaurants will cater to these needs, but traditional Czech cuisine relies heavily on gluten.

-It is advisable to carry a Translation card with your specific allergies or dietary restrictions in Czech to show to restaurant staff.
+It's a good idea to carry a Translation card with your specific allergies or dietary restrictions in Czech to show to restaurant staff.

-Use apps like HappyCow for vegetarian/vegan options.
+Use applications like Happycow to find for vegetarian/vegan options.

 Opportunities exist in the South Moravian region to visit vineyards, small family farms, and learn about local produce.